ZacharyLane1204/SNe-JLA-Pantheon-Analysis/README.md

 tol = float(sys.argv[7])    # stop evidence integral when next contribution less than tol ;

-I used each model and a range of redshift cuts between 0 and 0.1, with 0, 1, 2, 1000, 0.1 as my other parameter choices ;
+I used each model and a range of redshift cuts between 0 and 0.1, with 0, 1, 2, 1000, 0.00001 as my other parameter choices ;

-python jlaAnalysis.py 1 0.033 0 1 2 1000 0.1 is and example line of code
+python BayesAnalysis.py 1 0.033 0 1 2 1000 0.1 is and example line of code

+Graphing codes:

+'480Histograms.py' for the histograms seen in Fig.~1.7, and in Appendix.~B 'bayes_factor_graphs.py' For the Bayesian Evidence plots 'omega_likelihood_graphs.py' for the omega likelihood graphs 'graphAnalysis.py' for the Bayesian parameter plotting and frequentist on the same graph, this relies on 'parameter_MLE.py' and 'freq_code_analysis.py'